Wheelies/MarkdownLog/README.md

     // of the tongue taking a trip of three steps down the palate to tap, at three, on
     // the teeth.
 Lo.
 Lee.
 Ta.

+After parsing, this becomes:

+Lolita, light of my life, fire of my loins.
+My sin, my soul.
+Lo-lee-ta: the tip of the tongue taking a trip of three steps down the palate to tap, at three, on the teeth.
+Lo.
+Lee.
+Ta.

 --